laurestine/laurestine.github.io/index.md

 Here are some of my broad academic interests:

-- _Computational methods in linguistics._
+- Computational methods in linguistics.
-- _Sociolinguistics_, especially as it relates to game theory and to literature.
+- Language variation and change.
 - Detailed semantic fieldwork and its relationship with semantic theory.
-- _Semantic typology._
 - The relationship between language and mathematical cognition.
-- Ethnomathematics and the history of math.
-- _The language of mathematicians._
+- The language of mathematicians.
-- _Exposition and outreach._
+- Exposition and outreach.

-I am fascinated with all of these, but not experienced with most of them.
-I have some small experience with the italicized items.

 I also like to crochet and to dance, and I am learning to bake and to play the ukulele.